 PC & Mac Compatibility

 Most digital recorders sync its audio files to iTunes (Mac) and Windows Media Player (Windows) via the “drag-and-drop” syncing features.
 Most of them commonly capable of saving the audio file in WAV, MP3 and WMA formats.
 Just be careful, there are some digital recorders that are only compatible with the Windows.

-You have to take all the required fundamental features into consideration when choosing the perfect digital recorder that fit your budget.
+You have to take all the required fundamental features into consideration when choosing the perfect digital recorder that fits your budget.
 How many tracks do you need for recording?
-Do you need microSD card?
-How many internal memory capacity you are looking for?
+Do you need a microSD card?
+How much internal memory capacity you are looking for?
 All these little things added up to the price tag.
 What are the features you need